The Care Quality Commission is seeking its next leader as it rolls out new regulatory frameworks.

 Dr Arun Chopra has since been acting as interim chief executive.

 The organisation has kicked off its bid for a new leader amid a shake-up of its regulatory frameworks and inspection regime.
-It said ‘momentum is growing’ behind the changes ‘but the next phase requires leadership in rebuilding operational strength around our core functions, while fostering innovation for the future’ to lead a watchdog that has a £300m budget and employs around 3,000 people.
+It said ‘momentum is growing’ behind the changes, but the next phase requires leadership in rebuilding operational strength around our core functions, while fostering innovation for the future, to lead a watchdog with a £300m budget and employing around 3,000 people.